Ayoub-sadaoui/VoiceNotion-final/README.md

-# VoiceNotion
+# sayNote

-VoiceNotion is a voice-enabled note-taking application built with Expo and React Native.
+sayNote is a voice-enabled note-taking application built with Expo and React Native.
 It allows users to create and edit notes using voice commands through a powerful block-based editor.

 ## Features